KSP-CKAN/CKAN/Spec.md

         "curse"        : "https://kerbal.curseforge.com/projects/220221"
     }

-While all currently defined resources are all URLs, future revisions of the spec may provide for more complex types.
+While all currently defined resources are URLs, future revisions of the spec may provide for more complex types.

 It is permissible to have fields prefixed with an `x_`.
 These are considered custom use fields, and will be ignored.
 For example: